 UMaine Green Campus Initiative serves to educate students and the community about sustainability related initiatives that pertain to campus housing, dining facilities, and the rest of Auxiliary Services.
 Through the support of Auxiliary Services, this program employs students and volunteers to carry out its educational mission.
 We want to teach others about good sustainable living practices at UMaine and around the community.

 To create a sustainable campus culture and environment, to improve outreach and engagement on sustainability issues, and to inform our community about sustainability related issues in the great state of Maine.
 We imagine a responsible, healthy, and prosperous community in which individuals are committed to caring for and valuing the environment, for the short and long-term benefit of the UMaine community.

-Lori Lommler has been overseeing GCI since January of 2013.
-In March 2015, GCI hosted our first Sustainability Carnival helping to raise sustainability awareness for UMaine students.
+Megan Carter has been overseeing GCI since January 2018.
+Previously, Lori Lommler oversaw GCI from 2013 – 2017.
 GCI started the Green Living Learning Community in fall of 2015.
-GCI currently has 9 student employees including both graduate students and undergraduates from many different academic disciplines.
+GCI currently has 6 student employees from many different academic disciplines.